 ProtoSounds® is equipped with a RESET setting to turn off the Freight Yard Proto-Effects (FYS) features.
 This is especially useful if you are double-heading engines that are both equipped with FYS.
-You may not want to stop at a yard and have both engines playing their FYS sound effects.
-To turn off FYS, enter RESET and go to Feature 28.
-(See the section on Using RESET To Program

-ProtoSounds® on page 18).

-Once in Feature 28, press the transformer whistle button and wait for

-ProtoSounds® to sound a bell ding(s).
+You may not the section on Using RESET To Program Interrupt The Throttle Listen For 5 Clank ProtoSounds® on page 18).
+And 3 Clink Sounds The FYS Setting Once in Feature 28, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding(s).
 Continue pressing the whistle button until ProtoSounds® sounds two bell dings (signifying that the FYS features have been turned off).
 Simply turn the transformer throttle OFF and then ON again to lock in the new setting.
 To reset ProtoSounds® to its original factory setting of FYS on, repeat the above procedure but keep pressing the whistle button in Feature 28 until ProtoSounds® only dings once instead of twice.

-ACTIVATING REMOTE LOCK-OUT CONTROL

-ProtoSound® equipped engines feature a RESET setting that allows the operator to remotely "lock" the engine into forward, neutral or reverse.
+ACTIVATING REMOTE LOCK-OUT CONTROL ProtoSound® equipped engines feature a RESET setting that allows the operator to remotely "lock" the engine into forward, neutral or reverse.
 This is especially useful on layouts that feature "blocked" track sections.
 The lockout feature comes from the factory in the OFF position, meaning it is not active when you first take the engine out of the box.
 This is done to prevent novice operators from accidentally locking their engine into forward, neutral or reverse and then mistakenly thinking that the engine's electronics have failed.
-To activate the Remote Lockout Control setting, go to RESET Feature 40 (See the section entitled Using RESET To Program

-ProtoSounds® on page 18).
-Once in Feature 40, press the transformer whistle button and wait for ProtoSounds® to sound a bell ding.
-Continue pressing the whistle button until ProtoSounds® sounds two bell dings signifying that the Remote Lockout Control has been selected.
+To activate the Remote Lockout Control setting, go to RESET Feature 40 (See the section entitled Using RESET To Program ProtoSounds® on page 18).
+Once in Feature 40, press the transformer whistle button and wait for ProtoSounds® to sound a In RESET Mode Move The Throttle Push The Whistle Button bell ding.
+Continue Up & Down From Until You Hear High Voltage To Low 71.
+2 Rell Dings pressing the whistle button 40 Times